 These are our everyday costs such as gas, electric fees when in marinas, toiletries, household products, and general consumables.
 I’ve also bundled clothes and shoes into this group.

 Our gas costs remained low, helped largely by using an electric hotplate over the winter due to having an all-inclusive fee in the winter marina.
 Using solar and a travel kettle kept gas usage down too as well as some tentative steps towards using our pressure cooker more.

 Boat costs decreased this year with fewer breakages and the delaying of any major jobs until our planned refit in 2020.

 The largest expense (£600) was the replacement of our hot water tank, which decided to become an ornamental fountain in April.

-We boosted our renewable energy supplies with two second hand solar panels and a second MPPT controller and monitor.
-We now have 835W of solar split between the bimini and arch and Colin has spent many happy hours reviewing the quantity of solar we have generated, via Bluetooth from the MPPT.
+We boosted our renewable energy supplies with two second-hand solar panels and a second MPPT controller and monitor.
+We now have 835W of solar, split between the bimini and arch.
+Colin has since spent many happy hours reviewing the quantity of solar we have generated, via Bluetooth from the MPPT.

-Our staysail needed minor repairs making to the stitching and the other boat costs were consumed by maintenance consumables such as engine oil, paint and spares replenishment.
+Our staysail needed minor repairs making to the stitching.
+The other boat costs came from maintenance consumables such as engine oil, paint, and spares replenishment.
 Once again, Tunisia was an economical place to stock up on engine oils.

-Marina fees account for the bulk of this category at £2400, most of this being accounted for by our winter marina fees.
-We decided to treat ourselves this winter to a more expensive marina than previously, the plan to stay only for 6 months rather than the usual 7 months.
+Marina fees account for the bulk of this category at £2400, the bulk of which was the winter marina fees.
+We decided to treat ourselves this winter to a more expensive marina than previously, the plan was to stay for only 6 months rather than the usual 7 months.